Charles Roach: Republican advocacy

 In 1992, Roach argued in the Federal Court of Canada that the Canadian oath for new citizens, which includes a statement of allegiance to the Canadian monarch, was a violation of the Charter of Rights and Freedoms.
 The court ruled against his motion to have the requirement to take the oath struck down and his appeal to the Supreme Court was dismissed.

 In 2007, Roach again sued, this time as a class action.
 On May 17, 2007, Justice Edward Belobaba of the Ontario Superior Court ruled that Roach could proceed with the lawsuit, dismissing a Crown motion to have the action quashed as frivolous and vexatious.
 On February 19, 2008, the appeal by the federal government was dismissed by judges at the Court of Appeal for Ontario and the case went before the Ontario Superior Court.
 Roach's case was dismissed by the court in January, 2009.

 Roach again went to the courts in 2012 with another class action suit to argue the oath of allegiance to the sovereign is unconstitutional.
 On June 18, the Ontario Superior Court permitted the case's continuance.
 The case was dismissed in September, 2013.

 Death

-Roach died from malignant brain cancer on October 2, 2012 in Toronto.
+Roach died from malignant brain cancer on October 2, 2012, in Toronto.

+A laneway in Toronto was named Charley Roach Lane in his honour in 2018.